'Tea Party Liberal' Promises To Bring A Blue Wave To West Virginia

 He's unscripted and unpolished, such as when he tries to explain why national Democrats have done so poorly in West Virginia.
 "They've lost power because they sucked," Ojeda says bluntly.

 But he's also zealous and you can see elements of his military discipline.
-Ojeda campaigns for hours everyday and says he's put over 50,000 miles on his red Jeep during this race.
+Ojeda campaigns for hours every day and says he's put over 50,000 miles on his red Jeep during this race.

-"I always say, I put boots on the ground, and I really put boots on the ground," he says pointing to his combat boots.
+"I always say, I put boots on the ground, and I really put boots on the ground," he says, pointing to his combat boots.

-He insists that military style leadership ought to be more prevalent in politics, but also strikes an anti-establishment tone reminiscent of Bernie Sanders.
+He insists that military-style leadership ought to be more prevalent in politics, but also strikes an anti-establishment tone reminiscent of Bernie Sanders.

 "What did our brothers and sisters die for?" he asked a crowd of veterans at a campaign stop in Huntington, the largest city in this congressional district.
 "They didn't die for this garbage — they did not die for people to come back here, run as leaders and do nothing but take from the people."